Experience The Island Lifestyle

 Childcare service is available at small additional cost on guest account, whether at the Kids Club or for in-villa babysitting.
 There’s no age limit here – though tweens and teens, while always welcome, may prefer the sports and recreational facilities of the Empire Beach Club.

 Tennis managed by Lux Tennis

 Take advantage of Amilla’s two floodlit hard tennis courts and enjoy a game with family and friends in this idyllic island setting.
 It’s the ideal time to invest in private or group lessons as well as sparring-partner session with our tennis professionals.

 Shutterfish Photography Studio

 We encourage you to be present for every magical moment at Amilla Fushi – and we’ll help you capture those precious memories too.
-Come to a complimentary hour-long portrait session and we’ll send you home with a 5” x 7” framed print of your favourite image as a souvenir of your island home.
 After advising guests what to wear, the resident Shutterfish photographer will take you to some of the island’s most scenic spots and shoot away against the stunning tropical scenery.
 A day later you’re invited to the studio for a viewing and to make your selection.
 And if you love them all, you can acquire a digital and print package and pack them all!

 Amilla Yacht Club

 Amilla Fushi’s place on the international superyacht circuit has been firmly anchored with the opening of the Amilla Yacht Club.

 The club and its marina facilities allow for refuelling, provisioning, maintenance and repairs, while yacht owners and their guests take some shore leave.
 Three berths are available in the marina for yachts up to 20 metres and larger yachts are welcome to anchor outside the reef.
 Membership benefits include access to facilities and discounted rates for accommodation, dining, excursions and watersports at both Amilla Fushi and sister resort Finolhu.